-Macey Doe: Program Manager
+Macey Doe: Program Director

 Macey began dancing at the age of 5 at Miss Debbie's Dance.
 She then studied until college at Sandy Stramonine School of Dance where she learned Ballet, Tap, Jazz, Lyrical and Pointe.

-Elise Cruce: Dance Instructor
+Elise Gill: Dance Instructor

 Jennifer Yuen: Dance Instructor

-Lindsay Pajak: Dance Instructor
+Lindsay Caulfield: Dance Instructor

 Lindsay graduated from the University at Buffalo with a bachelor's degree in health and human services, with a concentration in community mental health.
 She then continued her studies at the University at Buffalo, earning her master's degree in social work.